-You will undertake a design project based on contexts released by Edexcel.
-All work must be completed under controlled conditions.
+You will undertake a design project based on contexts released by Edexcel under controlled conditions.
 20 to 30 PowerPoint slides using font 12 will be produced as you design and make a prototype of a product that solves a problem and meets the needs of a client.

 Recent contexts include: